How to Become a Speech Therapist in Kentucky

 Step 1.
 Complete a Qualifying Master’s Degree Program in Speech-Language Pathology

-To qualify for SLP licensure in Kentucky, you must earn a master’s or higher degree in speech-language pathology that has been accredited by the American Speech-Language Hearing Association Council on Academic Accreditation (CAA).
+To qualify for SLP licensure in Kentucky, you must earn a master’s or higher degree in speech-language pathology that has been accredited by the American Speech-Language Hearing Association (ASHA) Council on Academic Accreditation (CAA).

-Foundational Courses
+Foundational Courses for SLP Graduate Degrees

 Completing an undergraduate program in the field of communication sciences and disorders provides the most direct route to earning a master’s degree in the same field.

-However, you can still pursue a master’s degree in SLP if you possess an undergraduate degree in another field, provided you complete several prerequisite courses or a pre-professional program before commencing your graduate studies.
+You’ll just need to complete several prerequisite courses or a pre-professional program before commencing your graduate studies.
 Most institutions that offer SLP graduate programs gladly accommodate incoming students from a variety of undergraduate backgrounds by offering foundational courses online to facilitate an easy transition to graduate-level coursework.

 Graduate Courses and Clinical Practicum